 Because of its almost flavorless taste, it adds a bonus booze factor in many recipes, especially sweet ones.
 You can also flavor vodka yourself for both cooking and cocktails.

-If you missed it, you can see here what I wrote about this month’s Kindred Spirit and what you need to know about mixing drinks with vodka.
+If you missed it, you can see here what I wrote about what you need to know about mixing drinks with vodka.
 Keep reading to learn how to cook with vodka and see some awesome food recipes that go beyond pasta.